sebnitu/vrembem/docs/collections/_blocks/breadcrumb.md

 ---
 title: Breadcrumb
+desc: "The breadcrumb is a navigation component that shows the hierarchical path to a users current location."
 ---

-# Breadcrumb

-<p class="text_lead">The breadcrumb is a navigation component that shows the hierarchical path to a users current location.</p>

 ## `breadcrumb`